jaseci-labs/mtp-evaluation/README.md

 ## Introduction

 Large Language Models (LLMs) have demonstrated remarkable capabilities across diverse tasks, yet integrating them into traditional programming languages remains challenging due to their probabilistic nature and lack of structured output guarantees.
-This artifact presents **MTLLM** (The implementation of Meaning0-Typed Programming), a novel programming language abstraction that bridges the gap between the structured world of programming languages and the unstructured outputs of LLMs.
+This artifact presents **MTLLM** (The implementation of Meaning-Typed Programming in open-sourced Jaseci ecosystem), a novel programming language abstraction that bridges the gap between the structured world of programming languages and the unstructured outputs of LLMs.

 **Key Contributions:**